isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > If a custom panel has been configured, then it also appears in the list of panels.
 You can toggle the switch to show or hide the custom panel.
-For more details on the configuration, see the C*onfigure a custom panel in the left panel* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details on the configuration, see the *Configure a custom panel in the left panel* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 -   **Elements List**: As an administrator, you can control the list of elements that an author can insert using the [Insert Element](#id204SG30105Z) pop-up, and also define the display name for the element.
 The Elements List setting allows you to specify the element's name as per DITA specifications and a label that you want to use instead of the DITA defined element name: